brainstormforce/all-in-one-schemaorg-rich-snippets/readme.txt

 = 1.6.0 =
 - New: Added ItemReviewed types in Review schema.
-- Fix: Review schema given an error “Thing is not a known valid target type for the item reviewed the property.
+- Fix: error "Thing is not a known valid target type for the item reviewed the property" in the review schema.

 = 1.5.6 =
 - Improvement: Updated plugin name - `All In One Schema Rich Snippets` to `Schema - All In One Schema Rich Snippets`.